-A Learning Guide’s role is central in both caring for students and, crucially, monitoring their progress both academically and socially; encouraging involvement, commitment, and high standards of work.
+A Learning Guide’s role is central in both caring for students and monitoring their progress both academically and socially, encouraging involvement, commitment, and high standards of work.

 - Teach PSHE for one period a week and participate in its development, evaluation and production of resources.
-This takes place at the Academy at 3.40pm – 4.30pm on a Monday afternoon.
+This takes place at the academy at 3.15pm – 4.00pm on a Monday afternoon

-- Acts as a primary ‘point of contact’ for parents and guardians when getting in to contact with the Academy.
+- Act as a primary ‘point of contact’ for parents and guardians when getting in to contact with the academy.